 8 | TEXTURED

-With cute toddler clothes and kid clothes getting more basic in structure, and colors shifting to a more minimal, earth-tone palette, texture is big.
-Texture is a way to add depth, interest, and a lot of fun to an otherwise somber tone ensemble.
+With cute toddler clothes and kid clothes getting more basic in structure and colors shifting to a more monochrome palette, texture is big.
+Texture is a way to add depth, interest, and a lot of fun to an otherwise somber ensemble.